 Some of these buildings can be visited for free, while in others you need to pay for an entrance fee, though the tickets are rather economic.
-Visiting them all can cost around 2,750 rubles (not counting the ballet ticket to the State Palace of the Kremlin).
 Some of these tickets can also be purchased in advance online, which is recommended during the summer to avoid queues.

 Aldo I recommend you visit also the Red Square at night to see the wonderful illumination.
 If you visit the Red Square at Christmas or between November 30 and February 28, you can enjoy its skating rink.
 In any case, to know the planned activities in Moscow (and on the Red Square) at each time of year, it is best to visit the Moscow City Hall website.

 It should also be noted that in Moscow, as in many other capitals, it is possible to buy the so-called Moscow CityPass card, which includes many attractions and museums in Moscow (including those in Red Square), as well as the Moscow tourist bus, a boat trip on the Moskva River and restaurant discounts.
 Let everyone do their math to know if this card is profitable.
 You can see the prices and buy it online in GetYourGuide website.